psuong/flinker/README.md

 FLinker or File Linker is a small executable that lets you

 * define a .yml file
-    * that points from the original file to a target file
+    * that points from the original file / directory to a target file / directory
-    * specify the kind of file linkage
+    * specify the kind of linkage between files / directories
         * symlink
+        * hardlink
-        * hard link
+        * symlink-dir

 ## Example